amunrarara/aceaspades-nextjs-template/README.md

 - Change favicons in `public/icons/favicons`
 - Change og-image `public/images/og-image.png`

+## Dev Container
+There's a Docker Dev Container included in this repo.
+If you're using VSCode, you can open the repo in a container by running the `Remote-Containers: Open Folder in Container...` command (be sure the extension is installed).

 # Libraries

+## Dependency Graph Visualization
+- `dependency-cruiser` generates dependency graphs.
+It pipes the result into `graphviz` to generate a graph (graphviz must be installed locally on your machine).

 ## Testing
 - `cypress` for E2E + Component Testing